LESSON 3: THE PROMISE OF UNIVERSAL PEACE MADE BY ALL THE MANIFESTATIONS OF GOD HAS BEEN FULFILLED BY BAHA’U’LLAH

 Theme SEARCH Can be used for other themes like peace:: Make an I SPY bottle based on a PEACE theme or go with the SEARCH theme of the stories

 - Container:- Can be a bottle with a lid or a plastic Ziplock bag

-- Filler – Sand, Rice works well
+- Filler – Sand and uncooked rice works well

 - Items (try to relate them used in search) – paperclip, safety pin, rubberband, red beans, beads, dice, small wooden clothespins, thumbtack, googly eye, penny, eraser, marble, seashell, small toy, toothpick.

 - tag- list of all items put in the bottle will go on the tag

 - Hot Glue (OPTIONAL)

 - Add all items to the bottle or bag.
 As the child is putting the item, say how this relates to the search process.